General matrix transform method for the Riesz space fractional advection-dispersion equations

 in which matrices $A^{(\alpha)}$, $M^{(\alpha)}$, $A^{(\beta)}$ and $M^{(\beta)}$ are defined the following form

 With respect to Lemma \ref{Thm99} and Lemma \ref{Thm98}, these follow that the diagonal entry of all four matrices are positive and also these matrix are symmetric and strictly diagonally dominant.
-Therefore, these matrices are symmetric positive definite and so we'll conclude the matrix $A^{(\alpha)}M^{(\alpha)}+A^{(\beta)}M^{(\beta)}$ is also a symmetric positive definite matrix.\\ Let $S=A^{(\alpha)}M^{(\alpha)}+A^{(\beta)}M^{(\beta)}$.
-Due to being symmetric positive definite of the Matrix $S$, the exact solution of the Eq. (\ref{Current3:5}) can be written as follow
+Therefore, these matrices are symmetric positive definite and so we'll conclude the matrix $A^{(\alpha)}M^{(\alpha)}+A^{(\beta)}M^{(\beta)}$ is also a symmetric positive definite matrix.\\